 Incredibly Lightweight

-The OFF is significantly lighter than most of its 20 inch and 24 inch mountain bike competitors.
-Just like woom’s neighborhood bikes, the biggest differentiator from other kid brands has been keeping off the weight that plagues so many bikes out there for the little ones.
+The OFF is significantly lighter than almost every one of its 20 inch and 24 inch mountain bike competitors.
+Just like woom’s neighborhood bikes, the biggest differentiator from other kid brands has been keeping off the weight that plagues so many kids bikes out there.

-So, when we got ahold of the new woom OFF bikes to test, it was no surprise that they had left OFF (haha!) a ton of weight compared to some of the other kids’ mountain bikes out there.
+So, when we got ahold of the new woom OFF bikes to test, it was no surprise that they had left OFF (haha!) a ton of weight compared to other kids’ mountain bikes.

-Rigid Fork – Yes, beginners can live without suspension!
+Rigid Fork – Yes, beginners can excel without suspension!

-Because suspension forks add weight to the bike, and that weight just may not be necessary, especially for beginner riders. woom knows this, and smartly allows parents to choose between a rigid fork (OFF) or a suspension fork (OFF AIR).
+woom understands this, and smartly allows parents to choose between a rigid fork (OFF) or a suspension fork (OFF AIR).
 (As a note, if you buy the woom OFF, you can always upgrade to woom’s suspension fork later.)

 Most suspension forks simply can’t provide sufficient dampening for lightweight kids.
 Yes, they provide some, but for many beginning and intermediate riders, the additional weight the suspension forks adds does not compensate for the small gains in cushioning and the increase in price!
 (This is especially true for 20 inch mountain bikes.)

-For reference, the woom OFF 5 weighs 18.9 pounds, while the woom OFF AIR 5 with suspension weighs 3.4 pounds more.
-That might not seem like a lot, but we’re talking about 7 and 8 year olds here.
+For reference, the woom OFF 4 weighs about 18.5 pounds with pedals, while the woom OFF AIR 4 with suspension weighs 2.5 pounds more.
+That might not seem like a lot, but we’re talking about 4, 5 and 6 year olds here.
 Unless they absolutely need suspension, why burden them with those extra pounds?

-To compensate for the lack of suspension, the woom OFF comes with cushioning 2.35″ wide Schwalbe Rocket Ron tires, which do an incredible job of smoothing out the ride.
+To compensate for the lack of suspension, the woom OFF comes with cushioning 2.35″ wide Schwalbe Rocket Ron tires, which do an incredible job of smoothing out the ride, especially when you lower the PSI to increase those cushioning effects.

 More aggressive riders or those tackling rougher terrain may prefer the additional weight of a suspension fork for additional help in smoothing out the ride.
 For those groms, check out the woom OFF AIR with suspension.